-Malone said people come from all over the United States for this show.
-“Ronnie McDowell has a winning personality that has inspired a nationwide network of fans that are devoted to promoting everything he does,” Malone said.
+According to the council, people come from all over the United States for this show, drawn by McDowell’s winning personality that has inspired a nationwide network of fans devoted to promoting everything he does.

-Wanda Myrick, past president of McDowell’s fan club and an active FC Arts Council member, has coordinated all of McDowell’s shows in Russellville.
+Wanda Myrick, past president of McDowell’s fan club and an Arts Council member, has coordinated all of McDowell’s shows in Russellville.

-Malone said McDowell “has an amazing string of hit songs that he has amassed over the years, but it is his stage presence and genuine warmth that fills the seats again and again.”
+McDowell boasts a string of hit songs he has amassed over the years, but fans say it is his stage presence and genuine warmth that fills the seats again and again.

-McDowell is perhaps best known for his 1977 song “The King Is Gone,” a tribute to Elvis Presley, who had recently died.
-To date, “The King Is Gone” has sold more than five million copies.
+He is best known for his 1977 song “The King Is Gone,” a tribute to Elvis Presley.
+To date, “The King Is Gone” has sold more than 5 million copies.

 McDowell sang 36 songs on the soundtrack “Elvis,” the Dick Clark-produced television movie that featured Kurt Russell as the performer.
-He also was the singing voice for the television movie “Elvis And Me;” the ABC television series about the early years of Elvis’ career, titled simply “Elvis;” and the 1997 Showtime special “Elvis Meets Nixon.”
+He also was the singing voice for the television movie “Elvis And Me” and the ABC television series about the early years of Elvis’ career titled simply “Elvis,” as well as the 1997 Showtime special “Elvis Meets Nixon.”